grscwf/twin-mt/nero-paths.md

     - Put on ring, it turns green.
     - Start lion hunting, ring turns yellow and Nero is starting to feel stiff.
     - Any action other than removing the ring will fail to evade the lion.
-      - Bad Ending: Ruined. (and thrall is involved)
+      - Bad Ending: Wrecked. (and thrall is involved)
   - To enter the blob with the lion:
     - Nero has to be wearing the ring, and the lion has to be hunting.
     - He can't start this in the Extraction room: